 The purpose of the New Mexico Health Professional Loan Repayment Program (HPLRP) is to provide repayment for outstanding student loans of practicing health professionals.
 As a condition of the program, a health professional must make a two year service commitment to practice full-time in a designated medical shortage area in New Mexico.
 The HPLRP is a competitive program.
 Application to the program does not guarantee funding.

 The maximum allowable award is $25,000.00 per year.
-For those working in a federal Health Professional Shortage Area (HPSA) awards up to $35,000.00 per year are allowable.
-However, the award may depend on the applicants amount of student loan debt and may depend on available funding.
+Factors which may affect the award amount include the applicant's amount of student loan debt and available funding for the program.
 Recipients are eligible for renewal upon completion of a two-year obligation.

 - U.S. Citizen or permanent resident alien